BouchraMerabti/AI-Internal-Knowledge-Portal/README.md

 # Project Summary

-AI-Powered Internal Knowledge Portal, a conceptual application built during a 3-day hackathon using the  OutSystems low-code platform**.
+AI-Powered Internal Knowledge Portal, a conceptual application built during a 3-day hackathon using the  OutSystems low-code platform.
 The project demonstrates a solution to the common enterprise problem of fragmented knowledge by leveraging AI for intelligent search and robust security for sensitive data.

 The core idea is to transform scattered internal documents (PDFs, emails, etc.) into a smart, conversational knowledge base.

 # Key Features

-* **AI-Powered Natural Language Search:** Users can ask questions in plain English (e.g., "How do we handle returns in Germany?") and receive summarized answers.
+* **AI-Powered Natural Language Search:** Users can ask questions in plain English (e.g., "Can you give me notes fronm the last meeting ?") and receive summarized answers.
 * **Intelligent Summarization (GPT Integration):** The system uses AI to interpret and synthesize information from documents, providing a concise answer with source links, rather than just returning a list of files.
 * **Learning Knowledge Base:** The AI is trained on the company's internal knowledge, allowing it to provide answers that fit the organization's specific context and terminology.
 The system also records previously asked questions and answers, creating a growing, searchable knowledge base.
 * **Security by Design (Principle of Least Privilege):** The application enforces strict access controls, ensuring that users can only view documents and information they are explicitly authorized to access, based on their user role (e.g., Employee, Admin, IT Security).